by Ky McGinniss and Em Maloney

 At the end of the day, at the end of the month, Pride is about the force of queer people coming together to push for change.
 Historically, they have not seen that change occur in their lifetimes.
 This year is dedicated to Marsha P. Johnson and Sylvia Rivera.
 It’s dedicated to those who lost their lives during the AIDS crisis.
 It’s dedicated to those who were murdered at Pulse in Orlando.
 It’s dedicated to those whose names we will never know, but who have laid their lives down all the same.
 This Pride is also dedicated to all of you who are queer and reading this.
 Know that there is a fight for change in NEPA.
 We welcome you to join that fight.
 But remember that even if we do not live to see the change we want, the change that is desperately needed, that will not rob us of our joy and our happiness in the communities we have and can build, in our relationships, and in our selves.
 Happy Pride, y’all.

 Ky McGinniss is a genderqueer activist working out of Dunmore and Scranton.
 A contemplative Christian, they envision a world where the whole queer community can be free.
 They enjoy working through these difficult conversations while playing weird music and reading far too many books.

-Tim Maloney (maloneyofnepa.com) is a queer Muslim activist based out of the Wyoming Valley.
-He has a passion for advocating nonviolence, sex positivity, and social justice.
-Tim also fangirls over Janelle Monae’s music and fashion.
+Em Maloney (maloneyofnepa.com) is a queer Muslim activist based out of the Wyoming Valley.
+She has a passion for advocating nonviolence, sex positivity, and social justice.
+She also fangirls over Janelle Monae’s music and fashion.